uri-library-data-services/iassist-preview/content/blog/canadas-open-data-pilot-project.md

 The FAQ summarizes [user
-rights](http://www.data.gc.ca/default.asp?lang=En&n=C5DBADB8-1#ws2ADE6AC1 "Open Data User Rights Summary") this way: \"The [Licence Agreement](http://www.data.gc.ca/default.asp?lang=En&n=46D15882-1 "Licence Agreement") allows the licensee to use, incorporate, grant end-user licences to modify, improve, develop and distribute the data.
-The licensees must, however, identify the source of the data on their derived products.\"
+rights](http://www.data.gc.ca/default.asp?lang=En&n=C5DBADB8-1#ws2ADE6AC1 "Open Data User Rights Summary") this way: "The [Licence Agreement](http://www.data.gc.ca/default.asp?lang=En&n=46D15882-1 "Licence Agreement") allows the licensee to use, incorporate, grant end-user licences to modify, improve, develop and distribute the data.
+The licensees must, however, identify the source of the data on their derived products."

 Portal users may search or browse to find datasets.
 Browse categories include department, subject and, interestingly, file format.
 Where